 Currently by using Stripe

 .
 It's a little tricky to think about, but Aytwit never even sees your credit card data.
 It all goes from your local web browser directly to Stripe over a secure connection.
 Stripe then returns Aytwit a token (random alphanumeric string) that is used to charge you.
 It's like using your credit card to buy tokens at an arcade.
-The games in the arcade don't take credit cards directly and thus never see your credit card number.
-Now if you don't trust Stripe, you really shouldn't trust anybody online with your credit card data.
+The arcade games don't take credit cards directly.
+So Aytwit is like the arcade game, and that shady guy at the cash register is Stripe.
+Except Stripe is pretty reputable.
+In fact if you don't trust them then you really shouldn't trust anybody online with your credit card info.
 See here

 for more on privacy and data handling.